tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

 Let's run `manage.py runserver` to make sure that django is working OK.
 We should see the typical `Welcome to django!` page.
 We should also notice that django is telling us again that there are unapplied migrations.
 Let's execute `.manage.py migrate` to get rid of that warning.

-Let's commit and call the commitment "refactor settings.py into settings + base | local | production".
+Let's commit and call the commitment `"refactor settings.py into settings + base | local | production"`.

 ### django's SECRET_KEY
 --------------------------------